winsontan520/myopencv/README.md

 # myopencv
 My OpenCV playground contains
-1. Feature detection with FAST using OpenCV Java Camera
+1. Feature detection with FAST using OpenCV Java SDK
-2. Feature detection with FAST for post captured image using Android camera2
+2. Feature detection with FAST for post captured image using Android camera2 using OpenCV Java SDK
+3. Feature detection with FAST using native class to process with OpenCV native libs

 # How to use
 1. Checkout the source codes open in Android Studio